cs150bf/ever-notedown/docs/help.md

 - **OS X only** (See `Installation` and `Status` section for more info)
 - **Local note editing**:
-  - This plugin works by communicating to the Evernote OSX Client via AppleScript, so all the work is done on your local machine, no authorization required.
+  - This plugin works by communicating with the Evernote OSX Client via AppleScript, so all the work is done on your local machine, no authorization required.
 - **2-way editing (...ish)**
   - Edit notes in EVND or in Evernote, and sync changes... to some extend.
   - Import notes from Evernote and convert to Markdown format.